sandrokeil/vagrant-librarian-puppet/README.md

 ## Test
 Download this project and run `vagrant up` inside the extracted folder where `Vagrantfile` file is located.
-This installs php and composer.
+This installs PHP and Composer.
 Also php.ini and xdebug.ini will be configured for development.

 ## Documentation
-There is a `puppet` folder and a `Vagrantfile` file.
+There is a `puppet` folder and a [Vagrantfile](Vagrantfile) file.
 You must copy this to you project and configure to your needs.
 The files contains some comments to get a quick start of using vagrant and puppet.

 Please see docs for more information: